tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 The t-value is computed by dividing the coefficient estimate by the standard error.

-Essentially, a larger t-value suggests that the standard error is relatively small compared to the size of the coefficient.
-Consequently, a higher t statistic indicated greater confidence that the coefficient is not zero.
+Essentially, a larger t-value suggests that the standard error is relatively small compared to the size of the coefficient. **Therefore, a higher t value indicates greater confidence that the coefficient is not zero.**

-- Pr(>|t|): p-value
+### Pr(>|t|): p-value

 <p align = "center">
 <img src = "../images/regression_pvalue.png" width="300">